Some examples of social indicators of development include:

 This post introduces students to the specific indicators which institutions such as the World Bank and United Nations use to measure how ‘developed’ a country is, and the main indices which are used to compare the levels of development of different countries.

-Indicators Used to Measure Education and Development
+Indicators of Education and Development

 - The net enrolment rate for pre-primary